Evidence Exam Fall 2018

 - In a criminal appeal based on an evidentiary question, the court finds that the claimed error was not properly preserved for appeal by the defendant.
 The appellate court also finds that the trial court erred in admitting the now-challenged evidence against the defendant.
 Under the Federal Rules of Evidence, the appellate court does not have the authority to reverse the conviction.

-- In a criminal prosecution for sexual assault, evidence of the defendant’s commission of any other sexual assault may be admitted to prove that on a particular occasion the defendant acted in accordance with the character or trait suggested by the other offense(s).
+- In a criminal prosecution for sexual assault, evidence of the defendant’s commission of any other sexual assault cannot be admitted to prove that on a particular occasion the defendant acted in accordance with the character or trait suggested by the other offense(s).

 - During a criminal trial for fraud, the state calls Robert James.
 He is defendant Mary Peppard’s ex-boyfriend and he answered the door at the time of her arrest.
 The state offers his testimony that when Peppard saw the police approaching, she first ran to the back door, then hid in a closet after discovering a uniformed police officer standing guard in the alley.
 Peppard objects, arguing that proof of her behavior at the time of arrest is irrelevant.
 In a sidebar conference, her lawyer points out that Peppard’s arrest was based on an outstanding failure to appear warrant, issued one year earlier on unrelated charges.
-The court may admit this evidence to prove guilt of the crime charged.
+The court is not allowed to admit this evidence to prove guilt of the crime charged.

 PART II: ESSAY PROBLEM (60%)